Antidepressant

 The treatment a clinician usually tries first for a condition, based on the balance of evidence, effectiveness, and safety.

 The brain's main calming, or inhibitory, chemical messenger.
-Several anti-anxiety medications work by strengthening its effect.
+Several anti-anxiety medications work by strengthening its effect, including benzodiazepines and Z-drugs such as zolpidem.

 A condition involving persistent, excessive worry across many areas of life, lasting for months.